-The primary analytic goals were to characterize longitudinal trajectories of change and their variation in each of the measures of interest, to test systematically an a priori set of hypotheses about the predictors of change in the NC, MCI, and AD groups, and to assess the potential for improving the efficiency of clinical trials.
+The primary analytic goals were to characterize longitudinal trajectories of change and their variation in each of the measures of interest, to test systematically an a priori set of hypotheses about the predictors of change in the NC, MCI and AD groups, and to assess the potential for improving the efficiency of clinical trials.
 There were three main categories of imaging summary measures: single number summaries that captured change between two scans, summary measures calculated separately for each scan, and summaries from data-driven voxel-based techniques.
 The data-driven methods used a training-set, test-set approach to develop optimal ROI.
-These optimal ROIs were generated from the training dataset for a particular imaging technique/processing method by comparing baseline to follow-up scans and thresholding at a particular P value.
-The supra-threshold regions were then used as data-generated ROIs that were applied to an independent test dataset.
-Although there are issues in using P value thresholds to generate optimal ROIs in this manner, the optimal pattern was found to be robust to the choice of threshold value [17].
+These optimal ROIs were generated from the training dataset for a particular imaging technique/processing method by comparing baseline to follow-up scans and thresholding at a particular p-value.
+The supra-threshold regions were then used as datagenerated ROIs that were applied to an independent test dataset.
+Although there are issues in using p-value thresholds to generate optimal ROIs in this fashion the optimal pattern was found to be robust to the choice of threshold value (17).
 For summaries calculated separately for each scan, annualized change was estimated through the two-point differences divided by the time (in years) between the scans.
 These annualized change measures were used to compare across markers and across diagnostic groups.

 To test hypotheses about predictors of change in either an imaging or cognitive outcome, the baseline and all follow-up assessments for a given subject were used to give added information about between and within subject variation.
 Random effects repeated-measures models were fitted [18] separately for each diagnostic group.
 We began with univariate models in which each predictor's effects on baseline level and rate of change per year were assessed.
-Next, we examined the joint effects of selected CSF, PET, and MRI measures (for ADAS-cog), on baseline level and rate of change in models also including years of formal education (centered at 12) and an indicator for presence of one or more APOE $\varepsilon 4$ alleles.
-In these joint models, all biomarkers were transformed to Z-scores centered at the mean in the NC and scaled to the SD for the NC.
-Thus, a one-unit change in the biomarker corresponds to an increase or decrease of 1 SD among the NC.
+Next, we examined the joint effects of selected CSF, PET, and (for ADAS-Cog) MRI measures on baseline level and rate of change in models also including years of formal education (centered at 12) and an indicator for presence of one or more ApoE4 alleles.
+In these joint models, all biomarkers were transformed to z-scores centered at the mean in the NC and scaled to the SD for the NC.
+Thus a one-unit change in the biomarker corresponds to an increase or decrease of one SD among the NC.
 Assumptions of the models were assessed and were met by the data.

-Predictors of time to conversion to AD from MCI were assessed using an interval-censored accelerated failure time model [19].
+Predictors of time to conversion to AD from MCI were assessed using an interval censored accelerated failure time (AFT) models (19).
 Initial models considered only one biomarker at a time to assess its association with time to conversion.
-Multivariate models were then built using variables that were associated with conversion in the univariate models at P < .15.
-Ridge regression [20] was used to shrink coefficients for weaker effects.
-Model fit was assessed by comparing estimates of the accelerated failure time estimated survival curves with nonparametric maximum likelihood estimates of survival [21], analogous to Kaplan-Meier estimates appropriate for interval censored data.
+Multivariate models were then built using variables that were associated with conversion in the univariate models at p<0.15.
+Ridge regression (20) was used to shrink coefficients for weaker effects.
+Model fit was assessed by comparing estimates of the AFT estimated survival curves with non-parametric maximum likelihood estimates of survival (21), analogous to Kaplan-Meier estimates appropriate for interval censored data.